What Makes Up Clarity?

 Blemishes on diamonds includes scratches and nicks on the diamond’s surface.
 When it comes to inclusions, they are typically on the inside of the diamond, but sometimes they do break the surface of the stone.
 And sometimes a tiny diamond or another mineral crystal is trapped inside when the diamond forms.
 So, depending on where these blemishes and inclusions are, they might need to be cut and polished.
 This effects the appearance of the diamond, as well as the price.

 Clarity in Terms of Diamond Value

 The characteristics that make up the clarity may wind up having a negative impact on the diamond’s value.
-However, they are also have a positive impact.
+However, they also have a positive impact on the value, too.
 Clarity helps gemologists separate diamonds from imitations.
-This holds more true for included diamonds than flawless ones, since the included ones are harder to fake.
+This holds truer for included diamonds than flawless ones, since the included ones are harder to fake.
 No two diamonds have exactly the same inclusions.
 And why fake an included diamond anyway?
 On top of that, these inclusions can also help scientists learn how diamonds are formed.